 Too tired to whip up a meal after working and homeschooling all day?
-Make these delicious and easy one-pot recipes for the family instead.
+Make these delicious and easy one-pot recipes for the family instead!

 Here at HoneyKids, it’s no secret that we love food.
 We’ve already perfected our bread recipe and have worked our way to sweet treats, but there’s one elusive category of recipes that we’ve yet to touch on: one-pot recipes.
 It’s especially handy when we’ve had a long day of juggling work at home and homeschooling the kids… The last thing we want to do is figure out what to eat and how long it’ll take to prep and make dinner – just give us a simple, delicious quick-fix instead.
 Well, try out one of these one-pot recipes to make dinner a breeze this week!

-An American staple
+1. Casseroles: an American staple

 Casseroles are popular mainstays in American Thanksgivings and big family gatherings not only because it’s simple to make, but it can feed several people at once.
 One of our favourites?
-The cheesy chicken broccoli rice casserole (above) – it has carbs, veggies, protein and most importantly, tons and tons of cheese.
+The cheesy chicken broccoli rice casserole (above) has carbs, veggies, protein and most importantly, tons and tons of cheese.
 And, this recipe by Jo Cooks doesn’t even require you to pre-heat the oven, because you can cook it right on your stovetop with a skillet!
 Super easy to make, and incredibly delicious – you’ll definitely want a second helping.

-The most popular one-pot recipe
+2. Chilli: the most popular one-pot recipe

 Google “one-pot recipes” and you’re most likely to find recipes for chilli.
 But instead of your go-to typical Tex-Mex chilli recipe, spruce up chilli nights with BBC Good Food‘s meatball black bean chilli that pairs perfectly with rice, tortillas or even tacos, if you fancy.
 We love this variation because you can easily pair it with spaghetti for the kids – it’s like a loaded version of your usual spaghetti and meatballs.
 Filling and scrumptious, and so easy to make.

-An Italian favourite
+3. Cacciatore: an Italian favourite

-A twist on a local favourite
+4. Claypot chicken rice: a twist on a local favourite

-Though it may be tricky to master, claypot chicken rice is a popular one-pot meal, packed with a ton of flavour.
+Though it may be tricky to master, claypot chicken rice is a popular one-pot meal packed with a ton of flavour.
 You’ve got your vegetables, mushrooms, chicken and rice mixed together with oyster sauce – add a dab of chilli and it hits the right spot.
 Well, try your hand at making your own claypot chicken rice with this recipe from Omnivores Cookbook.
 It’s simple to follow, and you can even watch a five-minute video to get a gist of the steps before proceeding.

-A Cajun/Creole classic
+5. Jambalaya: a Cajun/Creole classic

 Besides the hit song by Hank Williams (and later, the Carpenters), jambalaya is quintessential of Cajun cuisine in Louisiana.
-But you don’t have to travel there just to get a plate of good jamabalaya when you can just make your own at home!
+But you don’t have to travel there just to get a plate of good jambalaya when you can just make your own at home!
 Try out Tastes Better From Scratch’s one-pot recipe of this classic dish that is bound to be your new favourite comfort food on weeknights.

-While we can certainly order in our favourite Thai dishes from restaurants, sometimes, it’s fun to experiment in the kitchen instead.
+While we can certainly order our favourite Thai dishes from restaurants, sometimes it’s fun to experiment in the kitchen instead.
 Try this one-pot Pad Thai from RecipeTin this week!
 You can add as much or little spice as you can handle, and it tastes amazing.
 Plus, once you’ve got this recipe down, you can start making pad thai at home instead of ordering in – a win-win for you and your wallet.

 Mac and cheese is comfort food to many, and it’s incredibly easy to make.
 If you haven’t already added this one-pot recipe to your cookbook, check out the Food Network‘s mac and cheese with bacon for some variation!
 Bacon is a great addition to your usual dish as it adds a little more flavour and provides texture in an otherwise cheesy dish.